Skip to content

 Hill Visits photo at the 2024 National Home Visiting Summit

 During the 2025 National Home Visiting Summit, more than 100 attendees participated in Capitol Hill visits to educate their elected officials about the importance of home visiting for parents, children, and families in their home communities.
-As advocates prepare to join us in Washington D.C. on Monday, September 28, 2026, we are excited to offer a suite of resources for advocates and all Summit attendees.
+As advocates prepare to join 2026 Hill Visits in Washington D.C. on Monday, September 28, 2026, we are excited to offer a suite of resources for advocates and all Summit attendees.
 Our vision is that advocates, home visiting professionals, parents and caregivers, and other home visiting champions will feel prepared, supported, and energized to engage in Congressional outreach during the 2026 Summit!

 • What: Home visiting advocates will meet with their Congressional leaders in Washington, D.C.

 • Why: Raise awareness about home visiting and the federal priorities needed to sustain and scale its impact on families and communities.
-Visits will occur right at the end of the federal fiscal year when legislators will be casting critical votes to support federal funding for maternal health and early learning/care.
+Visits will occur right at the end of the federal fiscal year, when legislators will be casting critical votes to support federal funding for maternal health and early learning/care.

 • How to sign-up: In-person Summit attendees will indicate whether they plan to participate in Capitol Hill visits when registering for the 2026 National Home Visiting Summit.
 If you have already registered but did not indicate your interest in participating in Hill Visits, you may modify your registration.